sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - Fixed broken multi-map members
 - Introduced a more restrictive item (any-element-map) to represent custom maps, increased restriction on types for the any-attribute, accordingly
 - Fixed X.1520 reference
-- Minor type changes of some attributes (e.g. NMTOKENS)
+- Minor type changes of some attributes (e.g., NMTOKENS)
 - Added semantic differentiation of various name types (e,g. fs-name)

 Changes from version 06 to version 07: